Last updated on November 28th, 2021 at 03:34 pm

 I’m seeing gilded-edge agate slice coasters everywhere, and they’re beautiful.
 They are also very expensive.
 For a set of four, you’ll find prices around $100–even higher at some stores.

-Luckily, making your own agate coasters with gilded gold or silver edges is not difficult.
+Luckily, you can DIY agate slice coasters with gilded gold or silver edges without too much difficulty.
 You’ll like the price too!
 You can get the agate for $5 or less per coaster depending on where you buy the agate.

 These make a perfect gift for just about anyone, and you’ll definitely want to make a set for yourself!

-Here’s how you can make your own gilded-edge diy agate slice coasters:
+Here’s how you can make your own diy agate slice coasters with gilded edges:

 - *Agate slices in your favorite color — see note below